 You’ll also find that many providers offer tiered packages tailored to company size.
 Enterprise packages are built for larger organizations with complex sales teams and processes, often including more comprehensive features, dedicated support, and advanced analytics.
 Small business packages are typically more streamlined and cost-effective, focusing on the essential tools a smaller team needs to get started and grow.
 This tiered approach allows for scalable business models that can adapt as your company expands, ensuring you only pay for what you need at each stage.

-Training and Implementation Costs
+What About Training and Implementation Costs?

 Don’t forget to look beyond the initial quote and ask about the total cost of ownership.
 This includes the often-overlooked costs of training and implementation.
 The real challenge for any sales leader is getting the team to adopt and execute effectively with a new methodology.
 Some partners roll these costs into their main package, while others charge for them separately.
 Be sure to clarify what’s included, from initial onboarding and training sessions to ongoing support.
 A smooth implementation is critical to seeing a return on your investment, so this is one area where you don’t want any surprises.